awsdocs/aws-elemental-mediatailor-user-guide/doc_source/getting-started.md

 Configure the downstream player or CDN to send playback requests to the configuration's playback endpoint provided from AWS Elemental MediaTailor\.
 Any player\-defined dynamic variables that you used in the ADS request URL in [Step 3: Configure ADS Request URL and Query Parameters](#getting-started-configure-request) must be defined in the manifest request from the player\.

 **Example**
-If your template ADS URL is the following:
+Assume your template ADS URL is the following\.

 ```
 https://my.ads.com/ad?output=vast&content_id=12345678&playerSession=[session.id]&cust_params=[player_params.cust_params]
 ```
 Then define `[player_params.cust_params]` in the player request by prefacing the key\-value pair with `ads.`\.
 AWS Elemental MediaTailor passes parameters that aren't preceded with `ads.` to the origin server instead of the ADS\.
-The player request URL is some variation of the following HLS and DASH examples:
+The player request URL is some variation of the following HLS and DASH examples\.

 ```
 https://bdaaeb4bd9114c088964e4063f849065.mediatailor.us-east-1.amazonaws.com/v1/master/AKIAIOSFODNN7EXAMPLE/myOrigin/master.m3u8?ads.cust_params=viewerinfo